aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/managing-workbooks-and-worksheets/optimizing-memory-usage-while-working-with-big-files-having-large-datasets/_index.md

 The following example shows how to read a large Microsoft Excel file in optimized mode.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-ReadLargeExcelFiles-ReadLargeExcelFiles.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-ReadLargeExcelFiles-ReadLargeExcelFiles.java" >}}

 ### **Writing Large Excel Files**

 The following example shows how to write a large dataset to a worksheet in optimized mode.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "Examples-src-main-java-com-aspose-cells-examples-articles-WritingLargeExcelFiles-WritingLargeExcelFiles.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-articles-WritingLargeExcelFiles-WritingLargeExcelFiles.java" >}}

 ## **Caution**